Chemical (in)homogeneity and atomic diffusion in the open cluster M67: Introduction

 Several studies have reported on variations of elemental abundances for different evolutionary stages in metal-poor globular clusters like NGC 6397 (see, e.g., \citealp{kor07,lin08,nor12}).
 Similar phenomenon were detected in NGC 6752 at higher metallicities \citep{gru13}, although with smaller amplitude of the variations in the elemental abundances.
 However, it is more challenging to test the effect of atomic diffusion in the open clusters since the expected signature is very small particularly for solar mass, solar metallicity, and solar age objects (for example, see \citealp{dot17}).

 M67 is an old benchmark open cluster, which offers great opportunities to study the effect of stellar evolution of Sun-like stars.
-This metallicity for main sequence stars in M67 have been measured to be similar to that of the sun \citep{tau00,yon05,pas08,one11,one14,liu16b}.
+This metallicity for main sequence stars in M67 have been measured to be similar to that of the Sun \citep{pas08,one11,one14,liu16b}.
 The age of M67 is about 4 Gyr \citep{yad08,sar09}, also comparable with that of the Sun.
 This makes M67 an ideal target to probe and test the effect of atomic diffusion and the related stellar evolution models.
-M67 has been studied by several high resolution spectroscopic studies in recent years. \citet{one11} found that the main sequence dwarf stars in M67 have similar chemical composition to that of the the sun. \citet{one14} observed the reduction in surface abundances of heavy elements of the dwarfs and turn-off point stars relative to the sub-giants and they suspected this could be due to the processes of diffusion. \citet{liu16b} studied two solar twins in M67 and confirmed that their chemical abundances are identical to that of the Sun, for the elements with atomic number (Z) $\le$ 30, while one of the solar twin is enriched for the neutron-capture elements, possibly due to the contribution of its binary companion. \citet{sou18} claimed to detect a possible effect of atomic diffusion by studying in total 8 stars in different evolutionary phase, using the APOGEE spectra with resolution of $\sim$ 20,000.
-Two following studies reported to find the similar effect based on 66 M67 members using GALAH spectra \citep{gao18} and 15 M67 members using Gaia-ESO spectra \citep{mot18}.
+M67 has been studied by several high resolution spectroscopic studies in recent years. \citet{one11} presented the first high resolution analysis of a solar twin in M67 and found that it has similar chemical composition to that of the Sun. \citet{one14} observed the reduction in surface abundances of heavy elements of the dwarfs and turn-off point stars relative to the sub-giants and they suspected this could be due to the processes of diffusion. \citet{liu16b} studied two solar twins in M67 and confirmed that their chemical abundances are identical to that of the Sun, for the elements with atomic number (Z) $\le$ 30, while one of the solar twin is enriched for the neutron-capture elements, possibly due to the contribution of its binary companion. \citet{sou18} reported the detection of a possible effect of atomic diffusion by studying in total 8 stars in different evolutionary phase, using the APOGEE spectra with resolution of $\sim$ 20,000.
+Three following studies also found the similar effect using GALAH spectra \citep{gao18}, Gaia-ESO spectra \citep{mot18}, and APOGEE spectra of additional stars \citep{sou19}.
 In these studies, the abundance differences between the turn-off and sub-giant stars were 0.05 - 0.07 dex, comparable to the typical measurement uncertainties.
 A more compelling demonstration of atomic diffusion in this cluster would be provided if the abundance errors were a factor of 2 - 3 smaller than the atomic diffusion signature.

 In this paper, we presented a strictly line-by-line differential elemental abundance analysis of three turn-off stars and three sub-giant stars in the old open cluster M67.
 For the analysis we have obtained high resolution, very high signal-to-noise ratio (SNR) spectra.
 We use these spectra to examine the possible effect of atomic diffusion in this old open cluster.